 Warm-up (5 minutes)

 A staple of any effective workout is getting the blood pumping and your muscles ready to work.
 This short five-minute warm-up will do exactly that.

 Light Jog (1 minute)

-- If you have space, feel free to run in a small circle or around the perimeter of the room you are in
+Jog in place or around the perimeter of the room you are in

 Moving Lunges (1 minute)

 This exercise is a dynamic stretch that prepares your legs to work out.

 From a standing position, step forward with one leg and bend until your back knee almost touches the ground

 Make sure that your front knee doesn’t extend past your toes

 Stand up on your front leg and step forward into a lunge with your other leg